JBierenbroodspot/mastermind/README.md

 ## Frontend

 Has not been added yet.
+The only worthwhile things to check out can be found in `lib/python/`.
+The rest is all automatically generated boilerplate.